yogesh82-dotcom/worklog/README.md

 ## 🧠 Inspiration

-This project was built out of the need for a clean and quick personal work tracker with a focus on user-specific security and Google Keep-like grid layout (Masonory Layout) aesthetics.
+This project was built out of the need for a clean and quick personal work tracker with a focus on user-specific security and Google Keep-like grid layout (Masonry Layout) aesthetics.